Banco Santander, S.A. research snapshot

 Fundamental monitor

-Track quarterly revenue mix, net interest income, fee income, cost-to-income, cost of risk, CET1, deposits, loans, dividends, buybacks, UK motor-finance provisions, and TSB and Webster execution.
+Track quarterly revenue mix, net interest income, fee income, cost-to-income, cost of risk, CET1, deposits, loans, dividends, buybacks, UK motor-finance provisions, and TSB, Webster, and Brazil bid execution.

 Position sizing should reflect that Santander is a regulated, leveraged, multi-currency bank whose reported earnings can move with exchange rates and notable items.